ElektraInitiative/libelektra/src/plugins/crypto/README.md

 Only keys marked with a certain meta-key will be considered for encryption/decryption.

+## Configuration ##

+The following key must be set to `"true"` within the plugin configuration, if the plugin should shut down the crypto library:

+	/crypto/shutdown

+Per default shutdown is disabled to prevent applications like the qt-gui from crashing.
+Shutdown is enabled in the unit tests to prevent memory leaks.

 ## Examples ##

 ### Metadata based encyption ###